 Outside of the EU, the UK will negotiate trade deals with other countries, including those that have much lower standards of regulation on GM food and crops.
 GM regulations have already been identified as a non-tariff barrier to trade so we know that they are vulnerable.
 GM Freeze has joined the Stop ISDS campaign to oppose the inclusion of investor-state dispute settlement in any future trade deals.

-A new approach to agriculture
+A new approach to food and farming

 Stay in touch, stay connected